amchavan/spring-cloud-gateway-demo-2/gateway/README.md

 ## Load balancing

 HTTP requests to `book/{id}` are routed to two concurrent _book-service_ implementations, running on ports 10000 and 10001.
-Distribution of requests is random and tries to load either service with the same number of requests.
+Distribution of requests is random and tries to address either service with roughly the same number of requests.

+The `book-loop.sh` scripts sends sever HTTP requests to the `book` endpoint in rapid succession.
+Make sure both Book Service terminal windows are visible, then launch the script from a third terminal with `sh book-loop.sh`: you should see the services logging a roughly equal number of responses.